Category Archives for "Happiness"

 Ever thought about Fear and what it actually means when you are “fearful” of something?

-To be honest, if you live in the United States of America or another first world country, we’ve had it pretty easy.
+Honestly, if you live in the United States of America or another first world country, we’ve had it pretty easy.
 Think about this for just a moment.
 You could have been born in Cambodia during the Cambodian genocide, between 1975 and 1979, in which an estimated 1.5 to 3 million Cambodians died or were killed by the regime.

-You can have been just a few years after that in Zimbabwe.
+Could have been just a few years after that in Zimbabwe.
 The Gukurahundi was a series of massacres of Ndebele civilians carried out by the Zimbabwe National Army from early 1983 to late 1987.

 I was born in the USA in 1987, but if my family happened to have lived in Zimbabwe during that time period there is a chance I wouldn’t even be here…